SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     Notice that the user is the _DT or design time user.

+3. The design time user has some additional privileges.
+TODO Volker what can b shown here?

     ![](images/open-admin.png)

-3. The design time user has some additoinal privileges.
-TODO Volker what can b shown here?

 ## Exercise 2.12 Examining the Contents of the HDI Container